"Arrest the principal": SA and Gwarube call for justice after Bergview rape

-Siviwe Gwarube Meets With Senzo Mchunu After 7-Year-Old Raped and EC Government Shuts School Down
+Siviwe Gwarube Discusses with Senzo Mchunu After 7-Year-Old Raped, EC Government Shuts School Down

-- The Minister of Basic Education, Siviwe Gwarube, met with Police Minister Senzo Mchunu after an Eastern Cape primary school girl was raped
+- The Minister of Basic Education, Siviwe Gwarube, had a telephonic conversation with Police Minister Senzo Mchunu after an Eastern Cape primary school girl was raped

-- The incident happened at the Bergiew College in Matatiele in 2024, and it's alleged that the school discouraged her from speaking publicly about it
+- The incident happened at the Bergview College in Matatiele in 2024, and it's alleged that the school discouraged her from speaking publicly about it

 - Gwarube said she urged the South African Police Service to investigate the incident, and the province's Eduction Department deregistered the school